djalbat/sufficient/README.md

   });
 }
 ```

+Note here that the `done()` method is vacuous.
+The `AsynchronousTask` class constructor expects the last of its arguments to be a callback and will invoke it, therefore such a method must be passed.
+Alternatively, a `done` argument could have been included in the `setPassword(...)` method's arguments and simply passed on.
+Here the assumption is that this method is invoked by way of the user interface, however, which requires no notification via a callback that the task has been successfully executed.

 Alternatively, the `SynchronousTask` and `AsynchronousTask` classes can be sub-classed, with the helper methods now effectively becoming private methods that reside in the files that contain the class definitions: